-St Hildegard of Bingen officially holds title of Patron Saint of Writers and Composers (and some suggest she’s unofficially the patron saint of both Beer, and of Women… especially those of a certain age).
+St Hildegard of Bingen officially holds the title of Patron Saint of Writers and Composers (and some suggest she’s unofficially the patron saint of both Beer and of Women, especially those of a certain age).
 Beyond the trappings of Sainthood, Hildegard was most certainly an extraordinary woman.
-The Benedictine Abbess was a Polymath who received visions from God, wrote books about Science and Nature, wrote music used in the church, corresponded and gave consultation to Kings, Queens, and Bishops, invented her own language, painted, started her own Abbey (against the will of the Benedictine Monks), traveled extensively in Europe on a sort of speaking/preaching tour, was placed under interdict and venerated, and is thought to be the reason we put hops in beer.
+The Benedictine Abbess was a Polymath who received visions from God, wrote books about Science and Nature, wrote music used in the church, corresponded and gave consultation to Kings, Queens, and Bishops, invented her own language, painted, started her own Abbey (against the will of the Benedictine Monks), traveled extensively in Europe on a speaking/preaching tour, was placed under interdict and venerated, and is thought to be the reason we put hops in beer.
 That’s quite a resume for a woman of the 1100s.

 St Hildegard of Bingen

 Jutta von Sponheim had modest fame in her own way.
 Her religious fervor and asceticism drew other pupils, as well as Hildegard.
-She taught them basic reading and writing, Canonical hours (official church prayers), and how to play the psaltery (a stringed instrument that looks a little like a harpsichord…. or an autoharp without keys.)
-When Jutta died, in 1136, the other pupils, now nuns, elected Hildegard as their convent.
+She taught them basic reading and writing, Canonical hours (official church prayers), and how to play the psaltery (a stringed instrument that looks a little like a harpsichord or an autoharp without keys.)
+When Jutta died in 1136, the other pupils, now nuns, elected Hildegard as their convent.
 (Think about that for a second… she was bricked into the monastery for 30 YEARS… the only contact with the world was a screened window into the church and a pass-through for food.
 Over time, others joined them).

-St Hildegard of bingenHildegard and Volmar – Visions from God- Public Domain
+Hildegard and Volmar – Visions from God- Public Domain

 Visions from God

-But although I heard and saw these things, because of doubt and low opinion of myself and because of diverse sayings of men, I refused for a long time a call to write, not out of stubbornness but out of humility, until weighed down by a scourge of god, I fell onto a bed of sickness. “
+“But although I heard and saw these things, because of doubt and low opinion of myself and because of diverse sayings of men, I refused for a long time a call to write, not out of stubbornness but out of humility, until weighed down by a scourge of god, I fell onto a bed of sickness. “

 When Hildegard finally got out of bed, she resolved to get approval from the Church.
 Her letter went to St Bernard, who passed the correspondence along to Pope Eugenius.
 The pope gave his consent and encouragement.
 So, with Volmar acting as secretary, she started writing.
-Her first work Scivias (“Know the Ways of the Lord”), hit the medieval equivalent of the Best-Seller Lists… and Hildegard’s fame spread across Germany and beyond.
+Her first work, Scivias (“Know the Ways of the Lord”), hit the medieval equivalent of the Best-Seller Lists… and Hildegard’s fame spread across Germany and beyond.

 Medieval depiction of a spherical earth with different seasons at the same time (from the book “Liber Divinorum Operum”).
 Public Domain